-Physiotherapy or physio as it is most commonly called is a profession which is aimed at the assessment, maintenance, and restoration of the physical function and performance.
+Physiotherapy, or physio as it is most commonly called, is a health profession which is aimed at the assessment, maintenance and restoration of the physical function and performance of the body.

 With clinical experience, continuing education and keeping up to date with research, our physiotherapists have developed clinical Pilates exercise classes, beneficial to women in all their life stages.

 Dry needling is the insertion of very fine, single use, sterile, acupuncture needles into myofascial trigger points.
 The diagnosis of trigger points relies on the physiotherapist’s skilled examination of muscle.